awesomemotive/Transients-Manager/readme.txt

 Not at this time, it only works when transients are stored in the options table.

 == Changelog ==

+= 1.6.1 - September 3, 2015 =

+* Fix: Only show Suspend Transients button to administrators

 = 1.6 - August 18, 2015 =